Canopy: Property-Driven Learning for Congestion Control: Motivation and Overview

-Traditionally, formal verification is a problem with a boolean output: a system either satisfies or does not satisfy a property.
-However, since there are typically many more ways to fail a property than to pass it, a reward signal based on this bit is \emph{sparse}, i.e., rarely positive.
+Each component's certification is boolean: a component either satisfies a property or not.
+However, since violation is more common than satisfaction, a reward signal based on this for each component is \emph{sparse}, i.e., rarely positive.
 Learning from such sparse rewards is known to be hard \cite{eschmann2021reward}.
-Consequently, \sysname computes an \emph{interval distance} between the model output range $[p, q]$ computed by the verifier and the desired output range $[l, u]$.
-This quantity is used as \emph{verifier feedback} (\Cref{subsec:certified-learning}) within C3's reward function, alongside the ``raw'' reward function that the underlying Orca \lcc uses.
-While the raw feedback correlates with the empirical performance of the controller, the verifier feedback offers a smooth measure of how close the current controller is to provably conforming to the property.
-Thus, the learner is nudged toward good average-case performance {\em and} worst-case property satisfaction.
+Consequently, \sysname's computes an \emph{interval distance} between each output component range $[p_i, q_i]$ computed by the verifier and the desired output range $[l, u]$.
+This serves as \emph{\certificate{} feedback} (\Cref{subsec:certified-learning}) which is incorporated into \sysname's reward function alongside the "raw" reward used by the Orca \lcc for optimizing average-case performance.
+While raw feedback captures empirical controller performance, verifier feedback provides a smooth measure of how close the controller is to satisfying the property in the worst case.
+By combining both, the learner is nudged toward good average-case performance {\em and} worst-case property satisfaction.